Viki-coding/Guess-the-Flag-Quiz/README.md

 The game is designed to give the user a fun interactive method to test their knowledge on flags and learn some new flags from countries across the world.

-The game is designed on one page, not cluttered ensuring it is clear to the user the purpose of the game.
+The game is designed on one page, not cluttered, ensuring it is clear to the user the purpose of the game with intuative features.

-It allows the user to take control and makes the user iniate control and make decisions and then displays the results of that action.
+It allows the user to iniate control, take an action and then displays the results of that action.

 It is obvious what the quiz is and how to play from the beginning.

-It is very easy to navigate though.
+It is very easy to navigate though out.
 It validates the action giving immeadiate feedback if the user choice is right or wrong.
 It is immeadiatley evident what the quiz is and how to play it.
-It is fun, interactive, gives feedback with a nice predicable flow of information to the results page where they can play again if they wish.
+It is fun, interactive, gives feedback with a nice predicable flow of information leading to the results page where they find out their score giving them the motivation to play again if they wish.

 <h2>User Demographics - Target audience</h2>
-The target audience spans various ages and users, helping kids get to know their flags and testing adults on how many flags they really know.
+The target audience spans various ages and users, helping kids get to know their flags and testing adults on how many flags they really know!
 A countries flag demonstrates strong emotive feelings and it is important to have respect for everyone’s background and heritage.
 Many younger people watching the Olympics saw how proud participating nations are when their athlete takes part, the use of supportive flags on victory laps and the rising of an athlete's flag during a medal presentation demonstrates how important the meaning of flags are to a nation and their people.
-This quiz aims at being a fun, educational interactive quiz within a family setting or in school.
+This quiz aims at being a fun, educational interactive quiz perfect for playing on your own, with family and friends or in a school setting.
 The return user knows how easy it is to navigage and will enjoy trying to improve on their previous score.

 <h2>UX</h2>